spleen1981/retroarch-kodi-addon-CoreELEC/README.md

 # Credits
 Thanks to [Lakka](http://lakka.tv) for their work.

-Also thanks to [ToKe79](https://github.com/ToKe79) - I based my work on [his](https://github.com/ToKe79/retroarch-kodi-addon-LibreELEC).
+Also thanks to [ToKe79](https://github.com/ToKe79) - This work is based on [his](https://github.com/ToKe79/retroarch-kodi-addon-LibreELEC).